irobex/Wallet-Security-Check-Token-Approvals-Checker/docs/README.md

 node index.js 0x0000000000000000000000000000000000000000
 The free preview is intentionally limited.
 For the full risk report with actionable recommendations, use the Telegram bot.

-Get the full report in Telegram (USDT TRC20)
+Get the full report in Telegram (NOWPayments)
 Telegram bot delivers:

 risk score (LOW / MEDIUM / HIGH)